 - A. Williams.
 C++ Concurrency in Action.
-Manning Publications, Shelter Island, NY, USA, 2012. - This is a fairly comprehensive book on concurrency and multithreaded programming in C++.
+Manning Publications, Shelter Island, NY, USA, 2012.
+This is a fairly comprehensive book on concurrency and multithreaded programming in C++.
 It is arguably the best book available for those who want to learn how to write multithreaded code using C++.
-Excellent - M. Herlihy and N. Shavit.
-The Art of Multiprocessor Programming.
-Morgan Kaufmann, Burlington, MA, USA, 2008.
-A good reference for concurrent programming.
+Excellent - M. J. Batty.
+The C11 and C++11 Concurrency Model.
+PhD thesis, University of Cambridge, Cambridge, UK, Nov.
+2014.
+This very well written Ph.D. thesis introduces the C++11/C11 memory model and presents work in mathematically formalizing, refining, and validating this model.